publishkit/vault/index.md

 ## intro

-The kit really shines when used via a markdown PKM like Obsidian or Logseq.
-By using PKM internal features & plugins, like `[[wiki links]]` or `dataview` queries, you give more capabilities to your content.
+The kit really shines when used via a markdown [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) app like [Obsidian](https://obsidian.md/) or [Logseq](https://logseq.com/).
+By using the PKM internal features & plugins, like `[[wiki links]]` or `dataview` queries, you can generate content faster, and augment your pages.
 Combined with the kit plugins, you can shape and ship all kinds of web apps from a single tool.

-The kit renders your content into static html pages, inside a folder, that can be hosted anywhere.
+The kit renders your content into static HTML pages, inside a folder, that can be hosted anywhere.

 Project documentations, blogs, wikis, [digital gardens](https://github.com/MaggieAppleton/digital-gardeners), academia, table-top games, shops...
-The kit just seats on top of your content, and gives you full control over the UI & UX
+The kit just seats on top of your content, and gives you full control over the UI & UX.

 Welcome to the `kit` !
 We hope you'll have as fun publishing your content as we're having crafting this project.

-## get started
+## resources

 - [[doc/index|User Guide]]
 - [[plugins/index|Plugins]]